-- The RRDRP provider and the Expert will make reasonable efforts to ensure that the Expert Determination is rendered within 45 days of the appointment of the Expert. - The Expert will render a written Determination.
-The Determination will determine whether or not the Complaint is factually founded and provide the reasons for its Determination.
-The Determination should be publicly available and searchable on the RRDRP provider's web site. - The Determination will state specifically when the applicable remedies are to take effect, costs and fees, however will be paid within thirty (30) days of the Expert's Determination.
+- The RRDRP provider and the Expert will make reasonable efforts to ensure that the Expert Determination is rendered within 45 days of the appointment of the Expert, and absent good cause, in no event later than 60 days after the appointment of the Expert. - The Expert will render a written Determination.
+The Determination will determinestate whether or not the Complaint is factually founded and provide the reasons for its Determination.
+The Determination should be publicly available and searchable on the RRDRP provider's Provider's web site. - The Determination will further include a recommendation of specific remedies and state specifically when the applicablethose remedies are to should take effect; costs.
+Costs and fees, however to the Provider, to the extent not already paid, will be paid within thirty (30) days of the Expert's Determination. - While the Expert Determination that a community-based restricted gTLD registry operator was not meeting its obligations to police the registration and use of domains within the applicable restrictions shall be followed absent extraordinary circumstances, ICANN will review, approve and enforce the recommend remedies found in the Expert Determination, or as those remedies are amended by ICANN given the circumstances of each matter.